i-doit/knowledge-base/docs/en/installation/manual-installation/red-hat-enterprise-linux/index.md

 sudo systemctl restart httpd.service
 ```

-For Apache to have read and write permissions in the future installation directory of i-doit, this must be allowed by ==SELinux==:
+For Apache to have read and write permissions in the future installation directory of i-doit, this must be allowed by **SELinux**:

 ```shell
 sudo chown apache:apache -R /var/www/html